 version of Jupyter Book.

-You can add functionality for web commenting and annotation through a number of web services and tools.
-These allow readers of your book to share conversation, ideas, and questions in a centralized location.
+You can add functionality for web commenting and annotating through a number of web services and tools.
+These allow readers of your book to share conversations, ideas and questions in a centralized location.
 It is useful for classes, communities of practice, asking for user feedback, etc.

 Currently, these commenting engines are supported: